oracle/fmw-kubernetes/docs-source/content/idm-products/oig/post-install-config/install_and_configure_connectors.md

 1. Download the Connector you are interested in from [Oracle Identity Manager Connector Downloads](https://www.oracle.com/middleware/technologies/identity-management/oim-connectors-downloads.html).

-1. Copy the connector zip file to a staging directory on the master node e.g. `<workdir>/stage` and unzip it:
+1. Copy the connector zip file to a staging directory on the administrative host e.g. `<workdir>/stage` and unzip it:

    ```bash
    $ cp $HOME/Downloads/<connector>.zip <workdir>/<stage>/